Is your employer long term disability insurance enough?

 This is where you might have questions.
 What qualifies as a “disability”?
 How much does a plan cost?
 How much income will it provide in case of injury?
 The answer is: it depends on the plan.

-Many private businesses offer long-term disability plans to their employees as part of a larger benefits package, including healthcare and retirement accounts.
+Many private businesses offer long-term disability plans to their employees as part of a larger benefits package, including healthcare and workplace retirement plans.
 Employees typically pay a portion of the cost.

-However, just 35 percent of U.S. employees in private industry have access to employer-sponsored disability insurance coverage.3 And, even if you do have access it, keep the following in mind:
+However, just 35% of U.S. employees in private industry have access to employer-sponsored disability insurance coverage.2 And, even if you do have access it, keep the following in mind:

 An individual long-term disability insurance policy can be used to supplement employer coverage or provide coverage if you don’t have access to an employer plan.

-In terms of cost, your premium is determined by several factors.6
+In terms of cost, you can expect to pay 1 to 3% of your annual salary for an individual policy.3 However, your premium is determined by several factors, including:

 Occupation: the riskier your job, the more expensive the premium.